Makinates/Fikayo-Infastructure/WK2/TASK1/Readme.md

 ### Authenticating to AWS

 - First step was to create an **identity provider** in AWS.
 What is an identity provider?
 [Identity Providers](https://www.okta.com/identity-101/why-your-company-needs-an-identity-provider/).
 AWS has two provider type: SAML and OpenID.
+(Done in AWS not thrrough terraform)
+- I made changes to the github workflow to only run when changes are made to WK1 folders to server as my control.

 ```
 https://token.actions.githubusercontent.com